 – Mobile phone number

-This data is stored on AMAZON servers and sent to us by email.
+This data is stored on Bigcommerce servers and sent to us by email.

 Making a payment

 Our website uses Stripe Payments for taking credit card payments.
 We don’t store your credit card information in our database, the data is passed on directly to Stripe.

 The details that are requested are Card type, Card expiry, Card Number, and security code (CVV or CVC)

 We have a contact form on our website, for customers to send us questions or enquiries.

 – Telephone number